realworldocaml/book/book/gadts/README.md

 end
 ```

-Now we can write `flexible_find` which takes an `If_not_found.t` as a
+Now we can write `flexible_find`, which takes an `If_not_found.t` as a
-parameter, and varies its behavior accordingly.
+parameter and varies its behavior accordingly.

 ```ocaml env=main
 # let rec flexible_find list ~f (if_not_found : _ If_not_found.t) =